 Due to their humidity requirements, these plants make great choices for growing in a terrarium or under a cloche.
 With increased humidity, the watering needs will be reduced + remember that in a closed situation like a cloche, you might even not need to water at all.
 I keep my macodes under a glass dome + haven’t needed to water it over the last 6 weeks.

 Jewel orchids are slow growers so fertilising once a month is adequate during spring + summer using a regular houseplant fertiliser.
+As an additional point, in terms of the frequency of feeding, if your climate is quite different to mine + you find your plants grow year-round, then more regular fertilising is fine.
+It’s very cold where I live between December + February + with the harsh decrease in temperatures + I’m getting used to my houseplants stopping growing altogether in this time.
 When your plant is starting to produce flowers (which is often over winter), you can choose to temporarily re-commence fertilising with your regular feed or preferably with a potassium (K) rich feed (like tomato feed) at the sight of the first flower spike(s).
 This is not essential but it can help prolong the duration of the flowering period.
 I always use feed at half the recommended dilution rate with my houseplants.

 The most common pest issues you might encounter with jewel orchids are mealy bugs.
 Look out for white cotton-wool like clusters or small white bugs on the undersides of leaves + around the crevices of new leaves or densely entangled stems.
 Other potential pests include scale, spider mites or thrips.
 Have a look at my pest posts about how to deal with these issues in greater detail.
 A Q-tip soaked in rubbing alcohol will treat a minor attack of a few lone bugs, but something larger in scale will require more extreme measures such as a neem oil/insecticidal mix, a soil change, or pruning.
 After any treatment, I like to use SB plant invigorator either as a ready to use spray, or you can also get a concentrated bottle to dilute into a spray bottle yourself.